Leopard-2019/liri-node-app/README.md

         * The album that the song is from

-        An example using the song "my heart will go on" is shown in  figure2 listed in the images folder.
+        An example using the song "my heart will go on" is shown in  figure2 contained in the images folder.

         * If no song is provided then your program will default to "The Sign" by Ace of Base.
-An example using this option is shown in  figure5 listed in the images folder.
+An example using this option is shown in  figure5 contained in the images folder.

     - node liri.js movie-this '<movie name here>